 A complete guide to prepaid cards – which is the best for you?

-A prepaid card is an alternative to carrying around cash.
-It works in a similar way - and looks identical - to a debit card, except for the fact it isn't connected to a bank account.
+A prepaid card is an alternative to carrying around cash or using a debit card.
+It works in a similar way – and looks identical – to a debit card, except for the fact it isn't connected to a bank account.
 Instead, you load money on to the card and then use it for your day-to-day spending, topping it up when you need to.
 The way it works means there is no risk of overspending on the card, becoming overdrawn or building up any kind of debt.
+In this article, we will give you all of the details you need on how a prepaid card works, how to use one, how much they cost and whether it is the right spending option for you.

-In this article we explain exactly how prepaid cards work and highlight the best cards for general use.
-If you want specific information about prepaid travel money cards, read our review.
-If you are looking for the best prepaid cards for children, we also have a comprehensive guide.
+If you want specific information on prepaid travel money cards, head to our 'The best ways to take money abroad' page.
+If you are looking for the best prepaid cards for children, we have a guide on the 'Best bank accounts for children and teens'.

 How does a prepaid card work?

-You can buy a prepaid card from retailers such as newsagents, or you can buy them online.
+Most prepaid cards can only be ordered online, though in the past it has been possible to purchase them from certain retailers or newsagents.
 At the point of purchase you will need to decide how much to load on it.
 Some cards also allow you to set up a direct debit from your bank account to automatically load money on to your card on a monthly basis.
 Different methods of topping up your card may have different limits.
 For example, you may be limited to adding £250 if you are doing it at a shop, but you may be able to do a bank transfer for over £1,000.
+Some providers will charge you to load over a certain amount or cap how much you can add to your card in a single month.

 Where can you top up a prepaid card?